PainterQubits/Unitful.jl/docs/src/logarithm.md

 for convenience, though the association is understood (e.g. `s^-1*(3dBm) == (3dBm)/s`).

-The behavior of multiplication is summarized in the following table, with entries marked by † indicate prohibited operations.
+The behavior of multiplication is summarized in the following table, with entries marked by † indicating prohibited operations.
 This table is populated automatically whenever the docs are built.

 ```@eval